SKchima/graph-algorithms/README.md

 - Clean implementations without verbose comments
 - Complexity documentation via Javadoc only
 - Immutable external interfaces, mutable internal for performance

-## 📄 License

-This is a personal educational project.
-Feel free to use for learning purposes.

----

-**Built with focus on**: Clean code, algorithmic correctness, and comprehensive testing.